-The Career Management Battery has been designed to provide you with information intended to lead you to greater self-understanding and to better decisions about the direction you will take in life.
+The Career Assessments provide you with information intended to lead you to greater self-understanding and to better decisions about the direction you will take in life.

 Strong Interest Inventory